ahampriyanshu/ahampriyanshu.github.io/_posts/cp/2022-04-04-cp-part-2-pointers.md

 }
 ```

-Do not try to access or modify uninitialized pointers as they can point to any segment of the memory.
-To prevent this we usually initialize pointers with either some valid variable's address or **NULL**
+**Note:** Do not try to access or modify uninitialized pointers as they can point to any segment of the memory.
+To prevent this we usually initialize pointers with either some valid variable's address or _NULL_.
 {: .notice--info}

 ```cpp